 Welcome to MASEconomics, your guide to the world of economics.
-In this blog, we will discuss consumer behavior, a pivotal field in economics that helps us understand how individuals make choices within the constraints of limited resources.
-Central to this field is the concept of indifference curves, which visually represent a consumer’s preferences for different combinations of goods that all provide the same level of satisfaction or utility.
+In this blog, we will explore consumer behavior, a pivotal field in economics that helps us understand how individuals make choices within the constraints of limited resources.
+Central to this field is the concept of indifference curves, which visually represent a consumer’s preferences for different combinations of goods that provide the same level of satisfaction or utility.

-• Cardinal Utility: In this approach, satisfaction is quantified using numerical values.
+- Cardinal Utility: In this approach, satisfaction is quantified using numerical values.
 It allows for precise comparisons of satisfaction between different goods.

-• Ordinal Utility: This method ranks preferences without assigning specific numerical values.
+- Ordinal Utility: This method ranks preferences without assigning specific numerical values.
 It provides qualitative insights into consumer choices.

 For our exploration, we’ll predominantly focus on ordinal utility, as it is more commonly used in economics.